owmaker/HappyDesktop/README.md

 This program is used to save/restore/align the Ubuntu and Mint Desktop icons positions when Nautilus, Nemo, or Caja is managing the desktop.
-This has been tested with:
+This version has been tested with:
-    Ubuntu 14.04 with Nautilus
-    Ubuntu 16.04 with Nautilus
-    Mint 18.1 Cinnamon with Nemo
-    Mint 18.2 Cinnamon with Nemo
-    Mint 18.2 Mate with Caja
-    Mint 19.3 Mate with Caja
+    Mint 22.1 Mate with Caja

 Requirements:
-    gvfs-info which is used by Nautilus, Nemo & Caja to store icon positions
+    gio which is used by Nautilus, Nemo & Caja to store icon positions
     Nautilus or Nemo or Caja is your file manager
     bash, zenity, gsettings, xprop, sed, grep